 I play an instrument, what can I bring to campus with me?

 Many instruments are allowed.
 However, drum sets and amplification systems are prohibited from the Residence Halls.
-Small to medium-sized stereos and boom boxes are permitted, although residents should review the Roommate Bill of Rights when deciding which types of musical instruments or music-playing devices to bring with them into the Residence Halls.
+Small to medium-sized stereos and boom boxes are permitted, although residents should consider others when deciding which types of musical instruments or music-playing devices to bring with them into the Residence Halls.

-Students are strongly encouraged to acquire renter's Insurance for their belongings.
-Some homeowner's insurance policies may cover belongings of a student living on-campus, so please review your family's homeowner's insurance policy, if any, to determine applicability of coverage for personal property while living on campus.
+Students are strongly encouraged to acquire renter's insurance for their belongings.
+Some homeowner's insurance policies may cover the belongings of a student living on-campus, so please review your family's homeowner's insurance policy, if any, to determine the applicability of coverage for personal property while living on campus.
 You can also purchase a renter's Insurance policy through various insurance companies.

 Per the Flagler College Residence Hall Policy Contract, the College is not responsible for theft or damage to a student's personal property or belongings.
 It is strongly recommended that all students purchase renter's insurance to cover damage or loss of personal property.
 If you would like to request an exception to this policy please complete the form below.Back To Top

 During this time, residents are expected to be quiet and courteous to fellow roommates and neighbors.